Fenrir-Tech-Ops/auth0-Aria0/README.md

 ## Author

-This project is built by [Deepu K Sasidharan](https://github.com/deepu105) and other contributors.
+This project is built by [Fenrir-Tech-Ops](https://github.com/Fenrir-Tech-Ops) and other contributors.